 Hi,

-It was really inciting to read such professional discussions about HR practices.
+It was really exciting to read such professional discussions about HR practices.
 However, it is deviating from the main topic of discussion.
 Yoga - the very word means 'Union'.
-Every human being no matter what one does requires this union.
-Our lifestyle today succumbs us towards many distractions and deviations.
+Every human being, no matter what one does, requires this union.
+Our lifestyle today succumbs us to many distractions and deviations.

-Ideally, he/she should work like project managers - prepare a crisp proposal to train employees of an organisation in Yoga, period of Instruction, time per session, Benefits, precautions, Contraindications, cost of training and topping all this should be 'The objective of such a proposal'.
+Bringing an opportunity to our organizations to promote this 'union' is a welcoming attitude.
+But as a yoga trainer, one cannot expect to be a full-time employee.
+A trainer is more of a consultant who visits or trains many employees from several organizations.
+Ideally, he/she should work like project managers - prepare a crisp proposal to train employees of an organization in Yoga, the period of instruction, time per session, benefits, precautions, contraindications, cost of training, and topping all this should be 'The objective of such a proposal'.

-A professional approach to any endeavour makes it more favourable.
-Also, this job needs lot of flexibility on the part of the trainer as he/she might cater to several organisations.
+A professional approach to any endeavor makes it more favorable.
+Also, this job needs a lot of flexibility on the part of the trainer as he/she might cater to several organizations.

 From India, New Delhi